Chicago Illinois

 It may be considered rude to not once and awhile show the living that he is keeping them company.

-A white apparition was seen on the stairs and in the master bedroom.
+A white apparition has been seen on the stairs and in the master bedroom.

-He probably appears in other parts of the house as he must enjoy looking at the museum’s artifacts from the past on display in the historic house museum.
+He probably appears in other parts of the house.
+He must enjoy looking at the museum’s artifacts.

-Throughout the years, the various groups and people who have inhabited this mansion, have clearly seen his spirit well enough to identify him as Henry Hobson Richardson, the man whose picture is hanging on the wall in a place of honor.
+Through the years, various groups and people have clearly seen his spirit well enough to identify him as Henry Hobson Richardson, the man whose picture is hanging on the wall in a place of honor.

 PARANORMAL FINDINGS

-From the moment that he died, people have both felt him and seen him enjoying the house to make himself feel better about not overseeing this most important project.
+From the moment that Richardson died, people have both felt and seen him enjoying the house to make himself feel better about not living to oversee this most important project.

-No paranormal investigations have been allowed because the curators of this fine museum know who he is, and don’t want him to be aggravated as he is such a gentleman and benignly pleasant now.
+No paranormal investigations have been allowed because the curators of the museum know who he is, and don’t want him to be aggravated, as he is such a gentleman.

-They also don’t want people to think of this mansion as being haunted, but just to come and marvel how magnificent it is as a unique creation of a very gifted architect.
+They also don’t want people to think of the mansion as being haunted.
+Rather, they prefer that the public come and marvel at how magnificent the Glessner House is, the unique creation of a very gifted architect.

 STILL HAUNTED?